Tony returns to his regular life.

 The jig is up for Vito, and he knows it…He knows the price of being queer and in the mob.
 The parallel between Vito’s situation as a closet gay man in the mob and the question of gays in the military is relevant here.
 Before his outing, Vito existed under a self-imposed “Don’t Ask, Don’t Tell” policy.

 Vito knows he must flee now under penalty of death.
 He kisses his sleeping wife, grabs his gun and heads out for a motel.
 As Vito makes his getaway, The Browns’ harmonious 1959 tune “The Three Bells,” which we heard in the previous hour, plays again.
-We heard the first verse, about Jimmy Brown’s birth, in the previous episode but this time we only hear the second verse, which is about his wedding.
+We heard the first verse, about Jimmy Brown’s birth, in the previous episode but this time we only hear the second verse, which is about Jimmy’s wedding.
 I think Chase uses the song here just as he used it in the previous episode: as a way to gently mock the silliness of a simplistic, black-and-white mentality.
 Vito must make his escape now because his colleagues are still mentally stuck in the schematic morality of the 1950s.
 The simple, idyllic world that the song evokes didn’t actually exist in the The Fifties, but Chase’s mobsters—and many Americans still today—look back to that era as some sort of Golden Age.
 Of course, in reality, the affairs of human life and the human heart are far more messy and complicated than their backwards-looking, reactionary idealism allows for.
 Their idealized vision of the world may be wholesome and appealing, but it’s too good to be true.
 It is only a feel-good fairytale:

 The Three Bells (2nd Verse)